 The Asian and Middle Eastern Studies major equips Whitman students with the knowledge, skills and cultural tools they need to become service-minded global citizens and leaders.

 Gender studies courses focus upon gender identity and gendered representation as central categories of analysis.

 Global Studies Initiative

-The Global Studies Initiative seeks to address historical and contemporary interconnections to enable Whitman students — future humanitarians, teachers, diplomats and business people — to interact effectively and meaningfully with people from all corners of the world.
+The Center for Global studies seeks to address historical and contemporary interconnections to enable Whitman students — future humanitarians, teachers, diplomats and business people — to interact effectively and meaningfully with people from all corners of the world.